-There are several reasons it’s crucial not to wait to replace your windshield wiper blades.
+There are two important reasons you need to replace your windshield wiper blades regularly.

 It’s time to toss the wiper blades when the rubber on the blade is chipped or rigid.
 You can also tell that it’s time for replacements when the blades leave streaks of water, miss areas entirely, or smear water instead of wiping it away.